 If you’re getting ready to propose you might be wondering what the difference is between an engagement ring and a wedding ring.
 Do you have to propose using a diamond engagement ring or can you opt for a wedding band instead?
 Is it recommended to wear both rings once you get married, or do you have options?

-In this article, we’ll explore the history of wedding rings and answer all of your burning questions regarding the difference between the two.
+In this article, we’ll explore the history of wedding rings and answer all of your burning questions regarding the differences when it comes to an engagement ring vs. wedding ring.

 The History of Wedding Rings